ghiscoding/multiple-select-vanilla/README.md

 <!-- [![Cypress.io](https://img.shields.io/badge/tested%20with-Cypress-04C38E.svg)](https://www.cypress.io/) -->

 ## Official Release now available 📣
-We now have a fully working and official release `0.1.0` including a [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) for all available options/methods.
-The intention is to use this demo to add Cypress E2E tests.
+We now have a fully working and official release including a [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) for all available options/methods.
+The intention is to eventually use this demo to add Cypress E2E tests.

 ## Description
 Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original lib, it is based on the latest version `1.5.2` from the original lib.
 The main difference is that we dropped jQuery and rewrote necessary code in plain vanilla/pure JavaScript without any dependencies (zero dependency).
 We will also add nice extra features pretty soon, for example auto-position (top/bottom & left/right) is planned.